-The Ohio State University Libraries announce the winners of newly-established research awards.
+The Ohio State University Libraries has announced the winners of newly-established research awards.

 Three scholars have been awarded the Billy Ireland Cartoon Library & Museum’s (BICLM) first annual Lucy Shelton Caswell Research Award, while an international researcher will receive the first Byrd Polar and Climate Research Center Archival Program (BPCRCAP) research award.